 Vulnerabilities are detected and resolved during testing

 During the exercises, we will work with you and your employees to test existing processes, measures and plans.
 We will show you potential weaknesses and find ways to optimise your incident response plan.
-This will considerably increase your knowledge of IT threats and will make taking action in the event of emergency more routine.
+This will considerably increase your knowledge of IT/OT threats and will make taking action in the event of emergency more routine.

 Significant time savings when incidents arise